 If you are in Situation 2, you are no longer treading water in the middle of the ocean and you made it to the island.
 The name of this island is “Risk Free Rate Of Return”.
 Let me explain.

 Individuals in this scenario have a good handle on their monthly expenses and they are finding that they now have extra discretionary income.
 So what’s the best use of that extra income?
-When you are younger there are probably a number items on your wish list.
+When you are younger there are probably a number items on your wish list, some of which you may debate looking into title loans near me to obtain.
 Here are the top four that we see:

 - Retirement savings